The Static Lengthscale Characterizing the Glass Transition at Lower Temperatures

-Another, superficially unrelated way to define a static scale was announced in Ref. \cite{11KLP} and employed further in \cite{12KP}.
-The starting point of the second method is the fact that at low frequency the tail of the density of states (DOS) of amorphous solids consisting of $N$ particles reflects the excess of plastic modes which do not exist in the density of states of purely elastic solids \cite{02TWLB,10Sok}.
-This excess of modes is sometimes referred to as the `Boson Peak' \cite{09IPRS}.
-Here and below the `mode' refers to the eigenfunction of the underlying Hessian matrix calculated at the local minimum of the potential energy function $U$ (the so called `inherent state').
+The starting point for the definition of the latter scale is the fact that the low frequency tail of the density of states (DOS) of amorphous solids reflects the excess of plastic modes which do not exist in the density of states of purely elastic solids~\cite{02TWLB,10Sok}.
+This excess of modes is sometimes referred to as the `Boson Peak'~\cite{09IPRS}.
+Here and below a `mode' refers to an eigenfunction of the underlying Hessian matrix calculated at the local minimum of the potential energy function $U$ (the so called `inherent state').
 The Hessian matrix is defined as ${\cal H}_{ij}^{\alpha \beta} = \frac{\partial^2 U}{\partial x_i^{\alpha} \partial x_j^{\beta}}$ where $x_{i}^{\alpha}$ denotes the $\alpha^{th}$ component of coordinate of particle $i$.
-Recently \cite{11HKLP} it was proposed that the eigenvalues $\{\lambda_i\}_{i=1}^{dN}$ (with $d$ being the space dimension) appear in two distinct families in generic amorphous solids, one corresponding to eigenvalues of the Hessian matrix that are only weakly sensitive to external strains; the other group consists of eigenvalues that go to zero at certain values of the external strain, thus leading to a plastic failure.
+Recently~\cite{11HKLP} it was proposed that the eigenvalues $\{\lambda_i\}_{i=1}^{dN}$ (with $d$ being the space dimension and $N$ the number of particles) appear in two distinct families in generic amorphous solids, one corresponding to eigenvalues of the Hessian matrix that are only weakly sensitive to external strains; the other group consists of eigenvalues that go to zero at certain values of the external strain, thus leading to a plastic failure.
 The first group of modes is decently described by the Debye model of an elastic body, but this is not the case for the second group corresponding to the density of plastic modes.
+A simple model for the full density of states was suggested~\cite{11HKLP,10KLP} as a sum of the Debye and the plastic modes in the form

-To clarify this distinction further, one should write the excess part (in the thermodynamic limit) as $B(T)f_{\rm pl}\left(\frac{\lambda}{ \lambda_D }\right)$, where the pre-factor $B(T)$ depends on the temperature, $\lambda_D \simeq \mu \rho^{2/d - 1}$ is the Debye cutoff frequency and $\mu$ is the shear modulus.
-Particular models for the function $f_{\rm pl}\left(\frac{\lambda}{ \lambda_D }\right)$ were presented in \cite{10KLP}.
+where the pre-factor $B(T)$ depends on the temperature, $\lambda_D \simeq \mu \rho^{2/d - 1}$ is the Debye cutoff frequency and $\mu$ is the shear modulus.
+Particular models for the function $f_{\rm pl}\left(\frac{\lambda}{ \lambda_D }\right)$ were presented in~\cite{10KLP}.
 For our purposes here it is only important to understand that this function is a partial characterization of the degree of disorder which decreases upon approaching the glass transition.
-Together with the standard Debye contribution one can approximate the low- frequency tail of the density of states as